 You can see a short video of the lovely Krka falls below.
 Keep in mind that we took the tour in winter so expect it to be even more spectacular in the spring through fall months!

-In Split, Croatia you can get a taste of real Dalmatian life and if you stay long enough you will likely want to become a part of it.
-From the daily fish market to the walks in Marjan park and the hours of sipping coffee at the many cafes, it is easy to fall in love with life here.
-So when looking at Dubrovnik vs Split for a more authentic experience we would definitely say Split.
+In Split, you can get a taste of real Dalmatian life and if you stay long enough you will likely want to become a part of it.
+From the daily fish market to the walks in Marjan park and the hours of sipping coffee at the many cafes, it’s easy to fall in love with life in Split.

 Most to Offer: Split vs Dubrovnik

 Dubrovnik, you are indeed drop-dead gorgeous!
 But, when looking at Split vs Dubrovnik the tipping point for us was that we found Split to be so much more than just a pretty face.
 The city is a perfect balance of old and new, vibrant and chill, fantasy and reality.

 - Sights and activities: As a tourist or long-term visitor there are more things to do in Split, not only in the old town itself but also in the surrounding areas.

 - Tourists: Dubrovnik is beautiful but it’s also very touristy and is starting to feel a bit forced.
 Plus, in the summer the flood of crowds from cruise ships really overwhelms the walled historic center.
 Split is more spread out so although it has its share of tourists and cruise ships peopel aren’t crammed into such a small area.

 - Diversity: In Split, within minutes you can go from strolling along the very modern Riva on the waterfront to getting lost in the ancient cobbled streets of Diocletian’s Palace.